 If you walk out of range of the Astro-Fi’s WiFi network or power off your device, the scope won’t stop tracking or lose alignment – so if your device dies or you need a cup of coffee, it’s no problem.

 The SkyPortal app has two rather annoying flaws, however.
 For one, its database is tiny – containing only 4,000 objects.
 Besides the Messier and Caldwell objects and a few odds and sods Celestron deemed interesting enough to include, you’re pretty limited as to targets.
 I don’t get why Celestron would provide such a restrictive database, but they did.
-So serious, methodical deep-sky observation isn’t really exactly possible with this telescope.
+You can control the scope with the SkySafari app, however, which while a little expensive will solve these issues.

 The other flaw has to do with screen brightness, at least on iOS.
 In addition to your device’s built-in dimming settings (which still render the screen rather bright even at minimum brightness, enough so to ruin dark adaptation) Celestron allows one to dim the screen even further within the app, though you can’t turn it red.
 However, this dimming setting doesn’t apply to the keyboard, so when I tried to type in an object I was greeted by a blindingly bright keyboard.